wht0703/TeCNO/README.md

 During the **test** step, video‑level performance metrics for each test video are computed in parallel with feature extraction and saved as `.txt` files.

-`test_tcn.ipynb`: These files are used to calculate the averages and standard deviations of both video‑level and stage‑level performance metrics, and to visualize the stage‑level metrics in box plots.
+`test_cnn.ipynb`: These files are used to calculate the averages and standard deviations of both video‑level and stage‑level performance metrics, and to visualize the stage‑level metrics in box plots.

 `fearture_extractor_cam.ipynb`: generates CAM based on an single input video frame image.